TerminusDB CLI Query Language Introduction

 Some key concepts I have discovered so far:

-• Most WOQL keywords are the same as in the Javascript SDK
+, note that the variables have no quotes and are automatically assigned on use - Most WOQL keywords are the same as in the Javascript SDK

-• WOQL.triple and WOQL.quad are the notable exceptions, with the t() keyword
+are the notable exceptions, with thet()

-• Triples are queries with t(v(s),v(p),v(o)), which defaults to the instance graph
+, which defaults to the instance graph - Quads are queries as

-• You can use _ as a wildcard variable to throw away results for a term, if you don't want them returned in the CSV.
+as a wildcard variable to throw away results for a term, if you don't want them returned in the CSV. - The and() operator is simply an extra outer set of paranthesis

-More details can be found in the woql_compile.pl source file.
+source file.
 About half-way through on line 679, you can find some of the terms used.

 A few examples interacting using the TerminusDB cli (bare)